-Term Acronym Definition Term Acronym Definition suburbs to its outskirts and resulting in low-density development of rural land, high segregation of land uses and various design features that encourage car dependency and longer travel distances Industrial Development Zone IDZ Areas specifically demarcated and zoned for industrial development.
-7.00 between such land uses.
+Term Acronym Definition Tourism nodal support areas which includes existing settlements located within protected areas or biodiversity areas; Areas of active outdoor recreation.
+Industrial Development Zone IDZ Areas specifically demarcated and zoned for industrial development.
 Government Zone GZ A precinct specifically demarcated for the establishment of government and other public and institutional land uses.
-Zone In the context of this SDF it shall refer to a spatial planning area having a specific earmarked purpose and does not necessarily reflect or include a corresponding zoning or use zone as contemplated in a land use scheme, but it may.
 Mining Zone MZ An area where mining activity, including mines and prospecting can and may occur, but it may also contain other land uses and activity including human settlements and farming.
-Zones: Zoning or Uso A system designating and regulating normitted Agricultural and Farming Zone AFZ Areas where commercial and game farming activities take place, and are classified as the It includes: The commercial citrus farms and other commercial farms; Cattle and game farms.
 Zoning or Use Zone A system designating and regulating permitted land uses based on mapped zones and associated tables and conditions which separate one set of land uses from another.
-Environment Protection and EPTZ Areas for biodiversity protection and major areas for tourism potential and includes: